sherbondito/pagify/readme.md

 ## Result of Pagify

-* A Root HTML DOM element will be created, as defined by the 'html_for_list' object
+* A Root HTML DOM element will be created, as defined by the 'parentDom' object
 * Child DOM elements will be placed inside of that list, each with custom HTML as defined by you
 * First, Previous, Next, and Last event listeners to navigate through the objects
 * Max items per page definable